prestonp/simple-rcon/README.md

 ### new Rcon(options)

+Returns a new client and attempts to connect to server.

+__Arguments__

 * options - object containing server info
   * host - string containing host address
   * port - int for server port number